 ROBERT Louis Stevenson’s travels worldwide were all the more remarkable because of his determination not to let ill-health prevent them.
 Jon Cossar draws from his background as Foundation Vice-Dean of the Faculty of Travel Medicine at the Royal College of Physicians and Surgeons of Glasgow (2006-2008) to give a highly pictorial presentation exploring the fascinating relationships between aspects of Stevenson’s remarkable writings, travels and health problems.
-Jon looks at Stevenson’s pre-existing health, the various risks to it and the hazards he faced compared to the modern-day traveller, and speculates on why he travelled and what he wrote about it.
-This presentation, due to be given in Edinburgh on RLS Day, has now been moved online – view it here on November 13 and thereafter.
+Dr Cossar looks at Stevenson’s pre-existing health, the various risks to it and hazards he faced compared to the modern traveller, and speculates on why he travelled and how he wrote of it.
+See the presentation here.

 ILL-HEALTH meant RLS often had to be shielded from infection – and never more so than at Skerryvore, his seaside home in Bournemouth where he lived ‘like a weevil in a biscuit’.
 Any flare-up in his chronic lung disease could prove fatal, and his wife Fanny would screen visitors, insisting on seeing a clean handkerchief and refusing admittance if they showed any sign of suffering from a cold.
 But what was it like inside Skerryvore, which no longer exists thanks to a wartime bomb?
 New research by Professor Richard Dury pulls together original architectural drawings and eye-witness accounts to recreate the house where Kidnapped and Strange Case of Dr Jekyll and Mr Hyde were written.
 Read his findings here